datacarpentry/sql-socialsci/_episodes/05-creating-new-columns.md

 ~~~
 {: .sql}

-By Default the `ORDER BY` clause will sort in ascending order, smallest to biggist, we can make this explicit by usingthe `ASC¬ keyword.
+By default the `ORDER BY` clause will sort in ascending order, smallest to
-Or if we want to sort in descending order we can use the `DESC` keyword.
+biggist, we can make this explicit by usingthe `ASC` keyword.
+Or if we want to
+sort in descending order we can use the `DESC` keyword.

 ~~~
 SELECT A01_interview_date,